temporalio/documentation/docs/go-run-your-first-app.md

 This tutorial uses a fully working template application.
 You can get the [Go project template](https://github.com/temporalio/money-transfer-project-template-go) by downloading it as a [zip](https://github.com/temporalio/money-transfer-project-template-go/archive/main.zip) or by [creating a new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) in your own Github account and then cloning the repo to the location of your choice.
 Look for the "Use this template" button:

-Once you have it locally, open your terminal in the project's root directory.
+Make sure you use the same repository name in your own Github account so that you don't have to make changes to the Go module name when you clone it.
+Once you have it, open your terminal in the project's root directory.
 You are ready to go.

 ## ![](/img/docs/workflow.png) &nbsp;&nbsp; Application overview